This post may contain affiliate links. Please read our privacy policy.

 Two bowls and a pot of Chicken Corn Chowder.

-(Yes, yes, of course swimming and picnic-ing and grilling and all of that.
+(Yes, yes, of course, swimming and picnic-ing and grilling and all of that.
 I do occasionally do things besides cook and eat.
-Although I’m sure it’s quite clear that the leading thoughts on my end do circle around food.
-I tend to greet my kids whenever they went to an event of some sort with “How was the food?” before I get around to other questions like, “So who did you see at the Met Gala?”)
+Although I’m sure, it’s quite clear that the leading thoughts on my end do circle around food.
+I tend to greet my kids whenever they return from a big event of some sort with “How was the food?” before I get around to other questions like, “So, who did you see at the Met Gala?”)

 How to Top Corn Chowder